hdShang/arxiv-daily/docs/cs-CL/2025-09-30/papers/250925649v1-the-media-bias-detector-a-framework-for-annotating-and-analyzing-the.md

 ---
 layout: default
-title: The Media Bias Detector: A Framework for Annotating and Analyzing the News at Scale
+title: "The Media Bias Detector: A Framework for Annotating and Analyzing the News at Scale"
 ---

 # The Media Bias Detector: A Framework for Annotating and Analyzing the News at Scale